What Was the First Music Video Ever Made?

 Music Videos went through a long history of development, starting from illustrated songs, then the invention of the first motion picture with sound-on-film, all the way to animated videos that were structured around music, to eventually get the official term “music-video” which was first used in 1959 by Jiles Perry Richardson.

-In 1981, MTV (Music Television) began airing music videos as part of its programming.
-The first music video to ever air on MTV was “Video Killed the Radio Star” by The Buggles.
-The video was shot in 1979, but MTV didn’t air it until 1981.
+MTV (Music Television) started airing music videos in 1981.
+The first video shown was “Video Killed the Radio Star” by The Buggles, which was filmed in 1979 but aired in 1981.

 Talkies, soundies, and shorts before MTV